The Best Watercolor Paints for Beginners

 I love that this set has 2 spaces for mixing paint.
 There’s no need to buy separate palettes mixing this set.

 Pros: This set comes with everything you need to travel with.
-It has a nice amount of colors and you can do some decent mixing with this set.
+It has a nice amount of colors, and you can do some decent mixing with it.
 It’s also very affordable.

 Cons: I don’t love the color choices for mixing.
-The yellows are too similar and the warm red is way too orange.
+The yellows are similar, and the warm red is too orange.
 The mixing results are a bit more muted than I like.
 The case is also really hard to open.

 watercolor pan set